COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 3. Yoga Paddle Board With Aloha

 Can you imagine a better opportunity to connect to nature than paddling towards the sun at dawn?
-Picture it – you’re on the paddle board, gliding into the turquoise horizon.
-This early morning stillness is so far from your usually hectic routine of prepping for work, scarfing down a bowl of oatmeal and rushing out the door only to sit in traffic for an hour.
+Picture it – you’re on the paddle board, gliding into the fiery orange horizon.
+This sunrise peace is so far from usually hectic morning routines.
+Forget prepping for work, scarfing down a bowl of oatmeal, and rushing out the door to sit in traffic on your commute.

-There is nothing quite like drifting over the calm sea at sunrise.
-Playa del Carmen based companies such as Aloha Paddle Club offer Stand Up Paddle Board and SUP Yoga classes on the Caribbean Sea and at local cenotes.
-Their business headquarters is located on the powdery soft sand (talk about a hard day at the office!) at INTI Beach Club between Calle 4 and 6.
+For certain, there are few things that nourish the soul more than a splendid sunrise paddle.
+Playa del Carmen based company Aloha Paddle Club has been around for over a decade.
+Aloha offers Stand Up Paddle Boarding and Surfing, along with SUP Yoga classes at sea and as well as at local cenotes.
+Their business headquarters is located on the powdery soft sand at Fusion Beach on Calle 6.
+(Talk about a hard day at the office!)

 Sander, the founder of Aloha and his team, lead daily one-hour tours just off the shores of Playa del Carmen.
 On superior weather days, a two-hour paddle session to a nearby reef is available.
 On the weekends, with a group of 4 or more, Aloha offers a Tulum SUP Yoga tour which lasts about 6 hours with a stopover for authentic Mexican tacos in Puerto Aventuras.